Steve Maharey | Chair

 Dr Linda Sissons is a highly experienced chief executive in the tertiary education sector.
 Dr Sissons is currently the Acting Chief Executive at UCOL.
 She was also a member of the NZIST Establishment Board (2019-2020).

 Before that she was interim Chief Executive of Taratahi Agricultural Training Centre (2015-2016), Chief Executive of the Wellington Institute of Technology (2001-2015) and of Hutt Valley Polytechnic (1999-2001).
-Dr Sissons is currently the Chair of the Board of Governors of the Commonwealth of Learning.
+In 2006, Dr Sissons was made a Companion of the New Zealand Order of Merit for services to tertiary education.

 Victoria Spackman | Board member

-Ms Spackman’s governance experience includes: chair of Ackama Group, a trans-Tasman technology company; board member of Screenrights, an Australian statutory company responsible for collecting and distributing audio visual royalties; committee member of FirstBoards, a working group of the Institute of Directors which encourages high quality governance in small to medium enterprises and new companies; 12 years with Bats Theatre; and the Screen Production and Development Association.
-Ms Spackman holds qualifications in arts and law from Victoria University.
+Ms Spackman’s other governance experience includes: committee member of FirstBoards, a working group of the Institute of Directors which encourages high quality governance in small to medium enterprises and new companies; 12 years with Bats Theatre; and the Screen Production and Development Association.
+Ms Spackman holds qualifications in arts and law from Victoria University of Wellington.

 In 2012, she was awarded the LexisNexis Private Sector In-House Lawyer of the Year.
 In 2015 she received the Arts and Culture category award in the nationwide Women of Influence awards.

-In June 2016, as part of the Queen’s 90th Birthday Honours List, Victoria was made an Officer of the New Zealand Order of Merit for services to theatre, film and television.
+In June 2016, as part of the Queen’s 90th Birthday Honours List, Ms Spackman was made an Officer of the New Zealand Order of Merit for services to theatre, film and television.